Thyroid Eye Disease Symptoms and Signs

 It’s important to remember that TED affects everyone differently

 While some symptoms may get better over time, others may not.
-It’s even possible for symptoms to return, or “flare up.”
+It’s even possible for certain triggers, such as smoking or stress, to cause your TED to flare.

-If you have a thyroid condition (like Graves’) and eye symptoms, talk to a TED Specialist.
+If you have a thyroid condition (like Graves’ disease) and eye symptoms, talk to a TED Eye Specialist.